jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 ## Underlying basic types

-A custom type can have an underlying basic type
+A custom type can have an underlying basic type, not just structs

 ``` go
 type Liters float64